-Our department is ranked first in the country for our research environment and 7th nationally for public health, health services and primary care in the Times Higher Education's ranking of the latest REF (2014).
+Our department is ranked 7th nationally for public health, health services and primary care in the Times Higher Education's ranking of the latest REF (2014).

 Our world-leading experts help improve human health and prevent illness through the analysis and delivery of leading research.

 Our course will equip you with a wide range of applied health research skills to enable you to become a proficient and confident researcher.
 You will be taught by academics who will draw on their experience to provide you with an excellent grounding in applied health research methods including systematic reviews, randomised controlled trials, epidemiology, health economics, statistics and qualitative methods.

-The MSc in Applied Health Research involves a one-year full-time or two-year part-time Masters programme (180 credits).
+The course is a one-year full-time or two-year part-time programme (180 credits).

 You will take taught modules worth a total of 120 credits.

-In addition you will choose modules worth 50 credits from the following:
+In addition you'll choose modules worth 50 credits from the following:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.